Click here for PDF Version

 Despite the known impact of UHL in children, our ability to treat and provide habilitation has been limited.
 When children have severe UHL, conventional hearing aid amplification is typically not beneficial.
 Traditionally, treatment has involved re-routing the signal to the better hearing ear through the use of Contralateral Routing of the Signal (CROS) hearing aids and bone-conduction devices.
 A CROS hearing aid uses a microphone/transmitter on the poorer hearing ear to send the acoustic signal to the receiver on the better hearing ear.
 Bone-conduction devices use vibratory stimulation to transmit the signal to the cochlea on the side with better hearing.
 For both of these devices, only one auditory pathway is stimulated, and though listeners receive a signal from each side, they are unable to use binaural cues when they are being perceived in only one ear.
 This inability to stimulate both auditory pathways results in variable speech understanding in noise (Kunst et al, 2007; Updike, 1994) and poor localization (Bosman et al, 2003; Hol et al, 2010).

-A cochlear implant would provide stimulation to both auditory pathways in cases of UHL.
+A cochlear implant provides stimulation to both auditory pathways in cases of UHL.
 In doing so, cochlear implants benefit this population by improving speech understanding in the poorer hearing ear and offering binaural cues for improved localization and speech understanding in noise.
 Stimulating both auditory pathways may improve auditory function and in turn, improve quality of life, fatigue, and behavior.
 By treating severe UHL early, it may be possible to prevent the educational, social, cognitive, and behavioral challenges these children otherwise experience.

 In many other countries, cochlear implantation has become an accepted treatment for patients with UHL.
 Literature regarding adult subjects with UHL who receive cochlear implants report that it is a beneficial treatment.
 Benefits have been noted in localization, speech understanding in quiet and in noise, and quality of life (Dillon et al., 2017a; 2017b; Firszt et al., 2012; Galvin et al., 2018; Sladen et al., 2017).
 Further, cochlear implantation has been shown to offer superior speech understanding in noise, localization, and subjective perception of hearing quality compared to currently approved devices for UHL, such as CROS hearing aids and bone-conduction devices (Arndt et al., 2011).